SagXD/SagXD/README.md

-> My GitHub account is only for making pull requests and committing to some popular GitHub repositories.
+> My GitHub account is only for making pull requests and committing to some GitHub repositories.
 For my personal projects, you can find them on my Codeberg profile.

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=sagxd&color=grey&style=for-the-badge"/> </p>